Rules of English Grammar: The Core Patterns Behind Every Rule

 Answers below.

 2. B is correct.
 "By the time you arrive" sets a future deadline.
-The action (finishing the presentation) will be complete before that deadline — this calls for future perfect: "will have finished."
+The action (finishing the presentation) will be complete before that deadline, so it calls for future perfect: "will have finished."
 Option A mixes future ("arrive") with simple past ("finished"), which breaks the time logic.

 3. "Covered in mud" describes the players, not the referee.
 Fix: "Covered in mud, the players were asked by the referee to leave the pitch."
 Or: "The referee asked the mud-covered players to leave the pitch."